Sreedev/android-projects/README.md

 # "All in one place" - Android sample projects

-### Star this repo, contribute and make this a happy place :).
+### Star this repo, contribute and keep this a happy place :).
 Lets grow together. 💚

 ## Samples
 1. [Dagger2](https://github.com/Sreedev/SampleApplications/tree/develop/Dagger2Sample)